gongluck/CVIP/tools/command.md

     st : time stolen from this vm by the hypervisor 1-id = us+sy+si
 Mem
-  This  portion  consists of two lines which may express values in kibibytes (KiB) through exbibytes (EiB) depending on the scaling factor enforced with the `E' interactive command.
+  This  portion  consists of two lines which may express values in kibibytes (KiB) through exbibytes (EiB) depending on the scaling factor enforced with the 'E' interactive command.
   As a default, Line 1 reflects physical memory, classified as: total, free, used and buff/cache Line 2 reflects mostly virtual memory, classified as: total, free, used and avail (which is physical memory) The avail number on line 2 is an estimation of physical memory available for starting new applications, without swapping.
 Unlike the free field,  it  at‐tempts  to  account for readily reclaimable page cache and memory slabs.
 It is available on kernels 3.14, emulated on kernels 2.6.27+, otherwise the same as free.